rclone/rclone/docs/content/docs.md

 see if they are equal.
 If you set this flag then rclone will check only the size.

-This can be useful transferring files from dropbox which have been modified by the desktop sync client which doesn't set checksums of modification times in the same way as rclone.
+This can be useful transferring files from Dropbox which have been modified by the desktop sync client which doesn't set checksums of modification times in the same way as rclone.